-Ransomware is a type of malware that involves encrypting a company’s or individual’s useful data or blocking users from accessing their computer systems in exchange for a given amount of money.
-Cybercriminals are always on the look-out for creatives means for getting a hold of your data so that they can have them at ransom.
+Ransomware is malware that involves encrypting a company’s or individual’s valid data or blocking users from accessing their computer systems in exchange for a given amount of money.
+Cybercriminals are always on the lookout for creative means for getting a hold of your data to have them at ransom.
 Every day you hear of someone’s account being hacked.
-But, how does ransomware spread?
+But how does ransomware spread?
 You ask yourself.

-It is a common question that most people ask and wonder, especially when the attack strikes.
-This article delves into seven common ways through which Ransomware has and still manages to spread globally.
+It is a common question that most people ask and wonder about, especially when an attack strikes.
+This article delves into seven common ways Ransomware has and still manages to spread globally.
 They include the following.

-Once you open the attachment containing Ransomware, the attacker may choose to execute the attack immediately or wait for a period of, say, a week or a month to deploy it.
-The attack could be in the form of encryption of the victim’s personal data or locking out the victim from using their computer systems.
+Once you open the attachment containing Ransomware, the attacker may choose to execute the attack immediately or wait for a week or a month to deploy it.
+The attack could be encryption of the victim’s data or locking out the victim from using their computer systems.

-Attackers often focus on particular companies or renowned individuals and draft emails in a way that they will look believable to the victims.
-Therefore, the attacker carries out a thorough research on the victims to write a likely email.
+Attackers often focus on particular companies or renowned individuals and draft emails so that they will look believable to the victims.
+Therefore, the attacker conducts thorough research on the victims to write a likely email.
 It is worth noting that the more authentic the email, the higher its likelihood of being opened by the recipient.

-The attackers often structured in a way that the recipient can sense some notions of urgency or secrecy in the links.
+The attackers are often structured so that the recipient can sense some notions of urgency or secrecy in the links.
 Doing so makes the victim click on the malicious link without suspecting a thing.

-You end up wondering how does Ransomware spread.
+You end up wondering how does Ransomware spreads.
 It is easy.
 Clicking the malicious link prompts the Ransomware to download into the victim’s computer device, which then encrypts the whole of your system, holding them at ransom.
-Personal data and any other useful information regarding a company or individual is rendered inaccessible to the owner, which possesses immense risk.
+Personal data and any other helpful information regarding a company or individual are rendered inaccessible to the owner, possessing immense risk.

 This is also known as malicious advertising.
 It is currently a prevalent means for the transmission of Ransomware.
-Malvertising utilizes similar tools plus infrastructure that is often employed to display genuine adverts online.
+Malvertising utilizes similar tools and the infrastructure often employed to display genuine adverts online.

 What happens is that the attacker buys an advertising avenue, which they then connect to an exploit kit.
 The adverts are often made attractive to unsuspecting online users.
-The adverts could be comprised of offers for unrestricted software, a stimulating image, or a message.
+For example, the adverts could comprise offers for free software, a stimulating image, or a message.

 The exploit kit works fast to scan your computer networks for data on its software, browser details, plus operating software once you click on it.
-As it surveys your system, it identifies any vulnerable spot that it can exploit to install the Ransomware in your machine.
+It surveys your system and identifies any vulnerable spot that it can exploit to install the Ransomware on your machine.

-This refers to the download that takes place in your system without you being aware of it.
-Ransomware generators often utilize the drive-by download mechanism by maintaining the malicious information on their websites or through the injection of the malicious content into authentic websites via the exploitation of susceptibilities known to them.
+This refers to the download in your system without you being aware of it.
+Ransomware generators often utilize the drive-by download mechanism by maintaining the malicious information on their websites or by injecting the malicious content into authentic websites via the exploitation of susceptibilities known to them.